 The Eurovision Song Contest is a global mega event that occurs each year and a site of gay and transgender visibility, representation and diversity.
 LGBTQI+ communities are significantly positively represented at Eurovision through an inclusive programme of formal and informal events supported through the contest and its fan culture and fan tourism.

-The 2023 event will be hosted by the UK, on behalf of Ukraine, and takes place in Liverpool from 9-13 May.
+The 2024 event was hosted by Sweden and took place in Malmo from 7-10 May.

 Since its first event in 1956, Eurovision has promoted transnational and European identity as a form of inclusive citizenship, underpinned by values most often associated with gay and transgender rights.